 An easy way to do this is to inspect the wet areas of your home, and look for white or blue-white, chalky build-up or residue.

-Let’s say you have hard water.
 You might be wondering, how do I protect myself from hard water?

 There are a variety of fantastic ways that you can achieve this.

-One of the best investments you can make for yourself, your health and your family is to purchase a water conditioner.
+One of the best investments you can make for yourself, your health and your family is to purchase a residential water conditioner.

 Not only does this make soap easier to rinse off and decrease the chance of soap residue build-up on your skin, but soft water is far more gentle on the body.
 That’s less chance of lines and wrinkles, or an itchy/red scalp, and more chance of healthier, more vibrant and youthful skin.

-A water conditioner is the most effective and most permanent solution to hard water disruptions and challenges, especially if you’ve had enough of dealing with hard water in your home, and the negative implications that come with that.
+A residential water conditioner is the most effective and most permanent solution to hard water disruptions and challenges, especially if you’ve had enough of dealing with hard water in your home, and the negative implications that come with that.

 Ecosoft Water’s fantastic range of water conditioners are amongst the most innovative, effective and strong residential water treatment products on the market.

 Soft water enables people to use less soap product to get clean.
-In fact, after installing a water conditioner, you could save yourself money on the expensive body wash and lotion you thought you needed.
+In fact, after installing a residential water conditioner, you could save yourself money on the expensive body wash and lotion you thought you needed.

 We also recommend that, if you have a history of sensitive skin or skin-related conditions, that you use highly-regarded body washes and/or moisturizers that do not include any harmful chemicals or ingredients and are free of any fragrances.